ajoposor/aoPlotlyAddOn/README.md

    * **recessionsOpacity:** (number) Optional.
 Default is 0.15.
 Set to your desired value.
 This will control the shapes used to mark recession periods.

    * **queueConcurrencyLimit:** (positive integer) Optional.
 Default is 10.
 Sets the value for maximum concurrent async tasks for reading external data from urls.
+ATTENTION: in case you feed a trace from many sources, set queueConcurrencyLimit to 1, so that the assembling of the trace is made synchronously, otherwise it may result in incorrect trace data values.

    * **newRecessionsUrl:** (string) Optional.
 Set to "" to avoid looking for new recessions dates.
 Recessions in library are current up to 2015-12-31.
 If you need to include new recessions enter an address that returns a zip file as provided by the FRED api for the serie_id USRECP.